 Cut the juice to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters need to be exchanged every few months, depending on the model you use.
+Furnace filters must be changed every few months, depending on the model you use.

-Can’t remember when you last replaced yours?
-Remove it and tilt it toward the light.
+Not sure when you last checked yours?
+Pull it out and hold it up to the light.
 If you can’t see light through it, replace it.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.